Smoke or know someone who does? (Hey we won’t judge)

 One study surveyed more than 520,000 people in 10 European countries, making it the largest study to date on coffee and mortality, and found that drinking more coffee could significantly lower a person’s risk of mortality.

-was more novel, as it focused on nonwhite populations.
+The second study was more novel, as it focused on nonwhite populations.
 After surveying over 185,000 African-Americans, Native Americans, Hawaiians, Japanese-Americans, Latinos and whites, the researchers found that coffee increases longevity across various races.

 Their key finding was that people who drank two to four cups a day had an 18% lower risk of death compared with people who did not drink coffee, according to the study.